Body Tremors, Shaking, Trembling, Vibrating Anxiety Symptoms

 What causes the body trembling anxiety symptoms?

-Behaving anxiously activates the stress response, which immediately causes specific physiological, psychological, and emotional changes that enhance the body's ability to deal with a threat - to either fight with or flee from it - which is the reason the stress response is often referred to as the fight or flight response.
+Behaving anxiously activates the stress response, which immediately causes body-wide changes that give the body an "emergency boost of resources" to deal with a threat - to either fight or flee - which is the reason the stress response is often referred to as the fight or flight response.

-Part of the stress response changes include tightening the body’s muscles so that they are more resilient to damage and stimulating the nervous system so that our senses are amplified and reactions quicker.
+Part of the stress response changes include tightening the body’s muscles so that they are more resilient to damage and stimulating the nervous system so that our senses are amplified and our reactions are faster.
 Both of these changes can cause the body to tremble while a stress response is active.

-These involuntary sensations and symptoms can occur at any time.
-As long as the body is hyperstimulated, it can exhibit sensations and symptoms of any type, intensity, duration, frequency, and at any time.
+As long as the body is hyperstimulated, it can exhibit symptoms of any type, number, intensity, duration, frequency, and at any time.
 Experiencing body tremors, trembling, and shaking symptoms is a common symptom of both an active stress response and stress-response hyperstimulation.

 How to get rid of the body tremors anxiety symptoms?

-When the body tremors symptoms are caused by apprehensive behavior and the accompanying stress response changes, calming yourself down will bring an end to the response and its changes.
-As your body recovers, this sensation should subside and you should return to your normal self.
+When anxiety body tremors symptoms are caused by apprehensive behavior and the accompanying stress response changes, calming yourself down and shutting off the stress response will bring an end to the response and its changes.
+As your body recovers, this symptom should subside.
 Keep in mind that it can take up to 20 minutes or more for the body to recover from a major stress response.
 But this is normal and shouldn’t be a cause for concern.

-When the body tremors symptoms are caused by stress-response hyperstimulation, it may take a lot more time for the body to recover and to the point where this symptom is eliminated.
+When the body tremors anxiety symptoms are caused by hyperstimulation, it can take a lot longer for the body to recover, and to the point where this symptom subsides.
+For more information about how long this could take, Recovery Support members can view the article “Hyperstimulation Recovery Expectation Guidelines” in chapter 10 in the Recovery Support area of our website.

-Nevertheless, when the body has fully recovered from an active response or stress-response hyperstimulation, body tremors, shaking, and trembling anxiety symptoms will completely subside.
+Nevertheless, when the body has recovered from an active response or hyperstimulation, body tremors, shaking, and trembling anxiety symptoms will completely subside.
 Therefore, body tremors needn’t be a cause for concern.

 You can speed up the recovery process by reducing your stress, practicing relaxed breathing, increasing your rest and relaxation, and not worrying about this feeling.
 Sure, it can be startling, unsettling and even bothersome.
 But again, when your body has recovered from the active stress response and/or stress-response hyperstimulation, anxiety-caused body tremors will completely disappear.